When it comes to reducing the air flow in your aquarium, the most popular solution is to use an idle air control valve.

 Small gap = weaker airflow

-I would like to add that airline control valves will not completely close, as this would put too much pressure back on your air pump, potentially damaging it.
+I would like to add that idle air control valves will not completely close, as this would put too much pressure back on your air pump, potentially damaging it.

-Even when “fully closed,” a small amount of air will still be able to move through the air control valve.
+Even when “fully closed,” a small amount of air will still be able to move through the air control kit.

 Types of airline control valves